HeleusCore/Heleus.Website/wwwroot/markdown/index/heleus.md

 ### The Heleus Coin is the foundation for an independent ecosystem {.h3 .text-primary }

-At the end of the day, everbody has to pay for their bills.
+At the end of the day, everybody has to pay for their bills.
 For this reason, we developed the Heleus Coin.
 It's a crypto currency, but with a purpose.
 Usually, crypto currencies have no other purpose than being a crypto currency.
 But the Heleus Coin is more, it is the foundation for our independent ecosystem.

 Validated Heleus Core services generate the Heleus Coin as a compensation.
-And the more successfull a service is, the more Heleus Coins it generates.
+And the more successful a service is, the more Heleus Coins it generates.
 And we also let the users participate in this process as a certain amount of the generated Heleus Coins go to the users of the service.
 And the users can use the Heleus Coins to buy premium content or subscriptions for this or another service as the Heleus Coin is valid in every Heleus Core service, it is not coupled to one service.

-As you can see, the Heleus Coin is the foundation for our independet Heleus Core ecosystem.
+As you can see, the Heleus Coin is the foundation for our independent Heleus Core ecosystem.
 It has a purpose.
 It is powered by all the Heleus Core services and the users, that use them on a daily basis.
 With the Heleus Coin, developers can break free.
 They don't have to sell the data of their users to make money.
 They